The Bankrate promise

-- How to earn and redeem: Earn rewards points by using an eligible American Express credit card for purchases.
+- How to earn and redeem: Earn Amex points by using an eligible American Express credit card for purchases.
 Look for an American Express card that offers more points per dollar for the categories you spend the most in.

 Bank of America travel rewards: Best for simplicity

 - Why we picked it: The Bank of America travel rewards program offers a simplistic approach to credit card rewards.
 For instance, the Bank of America® Travel Rewards credit card offers unlimited 1.5X points on all purchases and allows you to redeem points to cover eligible travel purchases.

 - Rewards program perks: With this program, you’ll get access to the Bank of America Travel Center.
 Some cards also feature Visa Signature benefits, which may include perks such as extended warranty protection, baggage delay reimbursement, trip cancellation and interruption insurance and concierge services, among others.

 - How to earn and redeem: You can earn rewards points for every dollar spent with eligible cards in this program.
 Many cards in this program offer a higher, flat rewards rate on all purchases, but some also offer higher rewards rates on dining and travel-related purchases.
 Plus, if you’re a member of the Bank of America Preferred Rewards program, you can earn 25 percent to 75 percent more rewards in each spending category, depending on your membership tier.